KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/06-trickster.md

 **Core Glyphic Sequence (Entropic):**
 `⚙️ → ⟜ → ☍ → ⟳`
-*(Apparent Order is disrupted by a Synectic Pivot, leading to Fragmentation, recursive destabilization, and compounding subversal pressure.)*
+*(Apparent Order is disrupted by a Synectic Pivot, leading to Fragmentation, recursive destabilization, and subversal escalation.)*

 ---